davidwlfreitas/shipping-containers/README.md

 # :bug: Issues

-Feel free to **file a new issue** with a respective title and description on the the [useSelectItems hook](https://github.com/davidwlfreitas/shipping-containers/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the the [Shipping Containers Scanner](https://github.com/davidwlfreitas/shipping-containers/issues) repository.
 If you already found a solution to your problem, **I would love to review your pull request**!
 Have a look at our [contribution guidelines](https://github.com/davidwlfreitas/shipping-containers/blob/master/CONTRIBUTING.md) to find out about the coding standards.

 # :tada: Contributing